-In part one of this nonprofit fundraising event series, we talked about all the things you should be thinking about as you plan your event at six months out.
+In part one of this nonprofit fundraising series, we talked about all the things you should be thinking about as you plan your fundraising event.

-Now that you’ve spent the first month preparing for your amazing fundraising event, it’s time to actually promote it.
-So let’s take a look at what you’ll need to be thinking about at five months out.
+Now that you’ve spent some time preparing, it’s time to actually promote it.
+So let’s take a look at what you need to be thinking about in the weeks leading up to your event.

-How to get people to attend your fundraising event
+How can you get people to attend your event?

 What information should be on your save the date?

-- Thirdly, make sure you have a call to action.
-Ask them to add the event to their calendar (the Constant Contact event invitations allow people to do this just by clicking a link.)
+- A clear call to action.
+(As seen above, you can encourage people to add the event to their calendar by just clicking a link.)

-- You can even include a short personal note letting people know about the cause you’re fundraising for and why they should come.
+- A short, personal note letting people know about the cause you’re fundraising for and why they should come.

-- Recognizable branding across your invitations, registration pages and web pages (Your image sells!)
+- Recognizable branding that’s used across your invitations, registration pages, and web pages

 What about ongoing promotion?
 How often do I send out an email?